Skip to main content

 When to Visit

 Bangladesh's optimal travel window spans October through March (18-25°C), when humidity drops and rainfall is minimal (less than 50mm monthly).
 This dry season offers perfect conditions for exploring the Sundarbans, Cox's Bazar beaches, and Sylhet's tea gardens, though expect peak pricing 40-60% higher than off-season rates.
 December and January are coolest and most comfortable but also most crowded.
 The monsoon season (June-September) brings dramatic beauty with lush landscapes and temperatures around 28-35°C, but heavy rainfall (200-400mm monthly) can disrupt transport.
 However, this period offers 30-50% savings on accommodation and fewer crowds.
 Shoulder seasons (April-May and October-November) provide moderate weather with occasional showers and mid-range pricing.
 Key festivals include Pohela Boishakh (Bengali New Year, mid-April), Eid celebrations (dates vary), and Durga Puja (September-October).
 Avoid travel during Eid holidays when transport becomes extremely crowded.
-Photography enthusiasts should visit during monsoon for dramatic skies and vibrant greenery, while wildlife watchers will find the post-monsoon months ideal for Sundarbans tiger spotting when animals gather near water sources.
+Photography ensoiasts should visit during monsoon for dramatic skies and lively greenery, while wildlife watchers will find the post-monsoon months ideal for Sundarbans tiger spotting when animals gather near water sources.

 Bangladesh location map